19 Dogs with Superpowers That Will Amaze You

 Loki would gently poke me from my nest on the couch when he wanted some exercise.
 Often, I felt terrible and didn’t want to go.
 But it helped—the exercise, the fresh air, feeling needed, when I had been the needy one for so long.
 He got me moving and getting stronger when my own willpower wasn’t enough.
 And when the tears and frustration came, he would curl up on my lap (yes, a 65-pound lap dog!), look into my eyes, and, somehow, I knew tomorrow would be a better day.

 Amazingly, this abandoned dog had the ability to heal.
 He knew what I needed even when I did not.
 As I look back and see how we both grew and got healthier together, I am so awed and grateful.
 We helped heal each other.
 That seems like a pretty kickass superpower to me.
-If you love dogs and want to help, these are the things animal shelters desperately need right now.

 The super-bad dog who was untrainable